(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Chongqing air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Chongqing is currently 4.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|